blenSium/quote-game/README.md

 # quote-game
 ## Introduction
-the project is a simple quote game. you can choose one of the three topics that are given in the beginning, there is a timer so you have 30-90 seconds to answer all the quotes.
+The project is a simple quote game.
+You can choose one of the three topics that are given in the beginning, there is a timer so you have 30-90 seconds to answer all the quotes.
+The game is only for mobile.

 ### Technologies the project is created with:
 * HTML